megaease/easeprobe/README.md

     # Response Checking
     contain: "success" # response body must contain this string, if not the probe is considered failed.
     not_contain: "failure" # response body must NOT contain this string, if it does the probe is considered failed.
+    regex: false # if true, the contain and not_contain will be treated as regular expression. default: false
     # configuration
     timeout: 10s # default is 30 seconds